gryphonshafer/Bot-IRC/README.md

     $bot->note('Message');           # writes a message to the log file
     $bot->note( 'Message', 'warn' ); # writes a message to the error file
     $bot->note( 'Message', 'die' );  # writes a message to the error file the dies

+## numerics

+This method will return an arrayref of scalar strings, each an IRC numeric line from the server.
+The arrayref is limited to the first 100 numerics from the server.

 # SEE ALSO